 Only in the late 1980s, after settling in southern California and despite the steadily worsening Parkinson’s disease that finally killed him, did he begin to teach openly.
 He held small satsangs, never larger than twenty or thirty people, in living rooms and rented halls in Hollywood, Los Angeles, and finally Sedona.
 The recordings of those talks, mostly preserved on cassette tape and transcribed posthumously, are notable for their pace, their long silences, and their warmth.
 He was, by every account, an unusually gentle presence in a tradition that has not always been gentle.

 His teaching is the Ramana teaching simply restated.
 The self-inquiry Who am I? is the central practice; I-am-ness is the immediate object of attention; the apparent person dissolves under sustained looking.
 He died in Sedona in 1997.
-Silence of the Heart, his only book, was assembled from the talk transcripts in the years after.
+Silence of the Heart, the central printed collection of his teaching, was assembled from the talk transcripts.

 Where to start